AndrewMB2/Logic-Architect-for-Excel-VBA/README.md

 - It is straightforward to create reports and ensure that formulae are protected and formatting is applied.
 - It runs on all versions of Excel from 2007 onwards.

 Get and Transform in Excel is frequently used to transform data and provides a user interface.
 If Get and Transform needs to form part of a VBA application, queries can be run from VBA, but if they need to be altered this requires editing the M code created by the Get and Transform user interface.
-Also it does not use Excel formulae for calculation or allow VBA access to individual records.
 Logic Architect provides most of the transformations which are required in practice in a way which is easier to use in VBA, more flexible and frequently faster.
+It also uses Excel formulae for calculation and allows VBA access to individual records.

 The Wiki contains the documentation for the system.